coni2k/SS/Notes.md

 . clean up; css etc. + check TODO in general!

-. should IsAvailable = false squares have a different css/value on availabilities grid ?!

 ---
 try to have a new (initialized) sudoku on the page - try to decrease the first page load time